corsairmarks/more_standard_districts/mod/README.md

     * Add bureau colony automation plans for Hive and Machine Intelligence empires
     * All colony automation already overwritten by this mod now prioritizes the Posthumous Employment Center over Robot Assembly Plants
     * Use the new `script_values` feature to dynamically weight the bureau colony type based on how many unity jobs and buildings are present
+    * Add compatibility for Gigastructural Engineering: districts from this mod are prohibited on gigastructures, habitat-specific districts from this mod are allowed on Interstellar habitats and Gas Giant Habitats

 ## Source Code